mimblewimble/grin/doc/intro.md

 Building upon the properties of ECC we described above, one can obscure the values in a transaction.

-If _v_ is the value of a transaction input or output and _H_ an elliptic curve, we can simply embed `v*H` instead of _v_ in a transaction.
+If _v_ is the value of a transaction input or output and _H_ a point on the elliptic curve _C_, we can simply embed `v*H` instead of _v_ in a transaction.
 This works because using the ECC operations, we can still validate that the sum of the outputs of a transaction equals the sum of inputs: